charlie4fun/dlake/content/en/_index.md

   enabled: true
   align: left
   image: "images/photos/content/content-5.webp"
-  heading: "We Help Business Grow"
+  heading: "We've helped biggest players to improve their business."
-  description: "Our software empowers customers and retailers to work from anywhere in the world, on the go, or at home."
+  description: "Our solutions empower companies all over the world to face the challenges of tomorrow."
   buttons:
     - button:
       text: "View Our Services"